Qytera-Gmbh/Qytera-Gmbh.github.io/articles/New_Cucumber_Project.md

 To create test cases using Qtaf with Cucumber, we first need to create a so-called test runner.
 This test runner is a class that provides information about the location of the Cucumber feature files and the step definitions by means of an annotation.

 In the following example we assume that our source code is organised in the package `org.acme`.
-We create a new class in this package called `Testrunner`.
+We create a new class in this package called `TestRunner`.
 This class must have the following properties:

 1. The class will have the annotation `@CucumberOptions`.
 This annotation provides information on where to find the feature files `(features = {"..."})`, where to find the corresponding step definitions `(glue = {"..."})`, which tag (not) to run `(tags = "...")` and which Cucumber plugin to use to create the reports `(plugin = {"..."})`.
 2. The `TestRunner` class must inherit from the CucumberQtafTestContext class.
-3. The `Testrunner` class must contain a method that is annotated with the `@DataProvider` annotation of the TestNG framework and returns a list of scenarios, which is done by calling `super.scenarios()`.
+3. The `TestRunner` class must contain a method that is annotated with the `@DataProvider` annotation of the TestNG framework and returns a list of scenarios, which is done by calling `super.scenarios()`.

-The following code shows a sample implementation of this class.
+The following code shows a sample implementation of this class:

 ```java
 package org.acme;